ubytedev/SoftTagBody-Example/README.md

 ## Game-specific extension

-The goal is to allow you to create game-specific augmentations to existing 'base' tag sets (such as `CommonActivityStrategy`, which now represents some form of boilerplate dependency for other projects to use).
+The goal is to allow you to create game-specific augmentations to existing 'base' tag sets (such as `CommonActivityStrategy`, which now represents some form of 'boilerplate dependency' for other projects to use.

 Here's an example of what your project can add